Retiring in Portugal: The Definitive Guide

-Expats who retire in Portugal can enjoy the benefits of The Non-Habitual Resident Regime (NHR).
+Expats who retire in Portugal can enjoy the benefits of the Non-Habitual Resident Regime (NHR).
 The NHR allows non-residents to benefit from a discounted income tax rate instead of the standard Portuguese rate, which can go up to 48%.

-Moreover, you can become an NHR resident if you weren’t a tax resident in Portugal for the last five years before your application.
+You can become an NHR resident if you weren’t a tax resident in Portugal for the last five years before your application.
 The NHR status exempts you from taxes for ten years on your following international incomes:

 - Business earnings

 - Investment yields